erikfredner/dsst289-2024/syllabus.md

 - Collect, manipulate, visualize, and explore data.
 - Describe best practices for structuring tabular data.
-- Articulate relationships between a dataset and analyses thereof.
+- Articulate relationships between a data set and analyses thereof.
 - Use programming language documentation and cookbooks to solve problems.
 - Understand key aspects of the [R programming language](https://www.r-project.org) and the [`tidyverse`](https://www.tidyverse.org).
 - Use the [RStudio](https://posit.co/products/open-source/rstudio/) integrated development environment.